stormino/vixsrc-downloader/README.md

 ## Features

+- **Search for content** - Search TMDB for movies and TV shows, showing only content available on vixsrc
 - Download movies and TV show episodes using TMDB IDs
 - **Bulk TV downloads** - Download entire shows or seasons with a single command
 - **Batch downloads** from a file with parallel processing support